Giovanni Domenico Tiepolo: Life history

 Domenico was born in Venice, studied under his father, and by the age of 13 was the elder Tiepolo's chief assistant.
 He was one of the many assistants, including his brother Lorenzo, who transferred the designs of his father (often executed in 'oil sketches).
 By the age of 20, he was producing his own work for commissioners.

-He assisted his father in Würzburg 1751–3, decorating the famous stairwell fresco, in Vicenza at the Villa Valmarana Ai Nani in 1757, and in Madrid at the palace of Charles III from 1762 to 1770.
+He assisted his father in Würzburg 1751–3, decorating the famous stairwell fresco, in Vicenza at the Villa Valmarana ai Nani in 1757, and at the Royal Palace of Madrid for Charles III of Spain from 1762 to 1770.

 Works

 His painting style developed after the death of his father in 1770, at which time he returned to Venice, and worked there as well as in Genoa and Padua.
 His painting, though keeping the decorative influence of his father, moved from its spatial fancy and began to take a more realistic direction.
 His portraits and scenes of life in Venice are characterised by movement, colour, and deliberate composition.

 After a lapse of 15 years, his work developed from the religious and mythological subjects of his father to a more secular style.
 He produced 104 sketches of Punchinello, the standard character of the commedia dell'arte (which would later become Punch in Punch and Judy), a physically deformed clown.
 These were created as 'Entertainments for the Children', and attempted to poke fun at the pretensions and behaviour of the viewer.

 The same protagonist featured in frescos (1759-1797) in his villa di Zianigo near Mirano.
 These frescoes were detached and nearly sold to be dealt once again in France, but the then Minister of Public Education, blocked the export and acquired them for the city of Venice.
-Since 1936, they have been on display, in a near replica of the original arrangement, in the Ca Rezzonico Museum on the Grand Canal.
+Since 1936, they have been on display, in a near replica of the original arrangement, in the Ca' Rezzonico Museum on the Grand Canal.
 The frescoes have undergone recent restoration.
 The scenes depict often cryptic events, part genre and part epic-farce, of crowds of Pulcinellos at play and work, as well as a carnival scene.
 The genre thematic and humor are strikingly different from the grand epic apotheoses painted his father.